ybychenok/terraform-aws-airship-ecs-service/README.md

 * [x] Integrated IAM Permissions for KMS
 * [x] Integrated IAM Permissions for SSM
 * [x] Integrated IAM Permissions for S3
-* [x] Create an ECS service, with/without AWSVPC, with/without FARGATE
+* [x] Creation of an ECS service, with/without AWSVPC, with/without FARGATE
 * [x] Creation of ECS Task definition for use with/without AWSVPC, with/without FARGATE
 * [x] Integrated Cloudwatch Logging
 * [x] Integrated Service Scaling